St. Edward's University

-St. Edward's University is a private, Catholic university in Austin, Texas.
+St. Edward's University is a private, Catholic university in Austin, Texas, United States.
 It was founded and is operated in the Holy Cross tradition.

 History

 Founding and early history

-St. Edward's University was founded by the Reverend Edward Sorin, CSC, Superior General of the Congregation of Holy Cross, who also founded the University of Notre Dame in Notre Dame, Indiana.
-Father Sorin established the institution on farmland south of Austin in 1877 and named it St. Edward's Academy in honor of his patron saint, Edward the Confessor and King.
+St. Edward's University was founded by the Reverend Edward Sorin, Superior General of the Congregation of Holy Cross, who also founded the University of Notre Dame in Notre Dame, Indiana.
+Father Sorin established the institution on farmland south of Austin in 1877 and named it St. Edward's Academy in honor of his patron saint, King Edward the Confessor.
 The high school section later separated to become St. Edward's High School but closed during the 1970s.
 It is affiliated with the Congregation of Holy Cross.

-In 1885, the president, Rev. P.J.
-Franciscus, strengthened the prestige of the academy by securing a charter, changing its name to St. Edward's College, assembling a faculty and increasing enrollment.
-Subsequently, St. Edward's began to grow, and the first school newspaper, the organization of baseball and football teams, and approval to erect an administration building all followed.
+In 1885, President P.J.
+Franciscus secured a charter and changed the name to St. Edward's College.
+Under the presidency of Peter Joseph Hurth (1886-1894), enrollment increased.
+The first school newspaper (1888), the organization of baseball and football teams, and approval to start building an administration building (1889) all followed.
 Architect Nicholas J. Clayton of Galveston, Texas was commissioned to design the college's Main Building.
 The structure was built four stories tall in the Gothic Revival style and was constructed with local white limestone.

 Twentieth century

 In 1903, a fire destroyed the majority of Main Building, but it was rebuilt by the fall.
 In 1922, Main Building sustained damage from a tornado that caused significant damage all over the campus.
 Main Building was added to the National Register of Historic Places in 1973.
 In 1925, St. Edward's received its university charter.
 Most of the personnel at the time were Holy Cross priests and brothers.
 Women arrived at St. Edward's in 1966 as students for Maryhill College, a coordinate institution.
 By 1970, Maryhill was absorbed and St. Edward's became co-educational.

-By 1971, the university carried bachelor's and master's degrees in business administration.
-Also added were the College Assistance Migrant Program, or CAMP (1972); a professionally oriented Theater Arts curriculum (1972); an innovative degree program for adults called New College (1974); and Freshman Studies (1975).
+By 1971, the university granted bachelor's and master's degrees in business administration.
+Also added were the College Assistance Migrant Program, or CAMP (1972); a professionally oriented Theater Arts curriculum (1972); a degree program for adults called New College (1974); and Freshman Studies (1975).
 In 1984, Patricia Hayes became the second layperson to lead St. Edward's University.
 In 1990, enrollment reached 3,000 for the first time.
 This decade also ushered in civic initiatives and capital improvements.

 St. Edward's endowment, as of 2015, stood at more than $92.4 million.

+2026 U.S. News Regional Universities (West) ranking

+St. Edward's University ranked 5th for the second consecutive year in the 2026 U.S. News & World Report ranking of the Best Regional Universities in the West.
+In the same report, the university was ranked 2nd in Undergraduate Teaching, 3rd in Best Value Schools, and 4th in Best Colleges for Veterans.